wp-plugins/daves-wordpress-live-search/readme.txt

 == Frequently Asked Questions ==

+Q: It's not working!
+A: Check the following:
+1. This plugin wont work if you password-protected your wp-admin directory.
+If you want to protect this directory, see http://www.nkuttler.de/post/htaccess-protect-wordpress-admin/ for instructions on locking it down while still allowing AJAX
+1. Make sure no other plugin is including an earlier version of jQuery

 I don't get asked a lot of questions about this plugin, so here's the "known issues":

 1. There must only be one search box per page.
 If there is more than one search box, the plugin gets confused.
 This may be fixed in a future release.